 The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
-The Professor teaches different courses and sections and cannot properly respond to questions if it is not clear which course or section you are enrolled in.
+The Professor teaches different courses and sections and cannot properly respond to questions if he does not know which course or section you are enrolled in.